KDE/documentation-develop-kde-org/content/docs/getting-started/building/kdesrc-build-setup/index.md

 Starting with Kubuntu 24.04, the configuration file for apt repositories has moved to `/etc/apt/sources.list.d/ubuntu.sources`.

 Open the file `/etc/apt/sources.list.d/ubuntu.sources` with an editor like [Kate](https://kate-editor.org/) or `nano`.
-Change the contents of the file by replacing `Types: deb` with `Types: deb deb-src`.
+Change the contents of the file by replacing all occurrences of `Types: deb` with `Types: deb deb-src`.
 For example, replacing the following:

 ```bash
 Types: deb